EMMC-ASBL/tripper/docs/tools/datadoc.md

 * The `--backend`, `--base-iri`, `--database` and `--package` options are all for connecting to a triplestore.

-* The `--parse`, `--parse-format` and `--prefixes` options are for pre-loading the triplestore with with triples from an external source, like a ntriples or turtle file, and for adding namespace prefixes.
+* The `--parse`, `--parse-format` and `--prefixes` options are for pre-loading the triplestore with triples from an external source, like a ntriples or turtle file, and for adding namespace prefixes.
 They are typically used with the default "rdflib" in-memory backend.